 5. If both the teams score equal number of goals during the game, the game is a draw.
 Extra time or a penalty shootout is allowed depending on the format of the game to declare a winner.

 6. Each of the team is led by a captain.

 7. The players are not allowed to touch the ball with their hands or arms while it is in play.
 Only goalkeepers are allowed to do so and that too within the penalty area.

-11. Did you know that Football has the highest global television audience in any sport?
+10. Did you know that Football has the second highest global television audience?
+Cycling tops the chart.

 11. The set of the rules that the game is played in accordance with is known as “The Laws of the Game.”
 The Laws of the Game are published by FIFA and are maintained by International Football Association Board.